ethanpbrooks/Schwab-PDF-Scraper/2. Documentation/PDFScraper Documentation.md

 - `options_dataframe()` - Retrieves and converts options data from the PDF statement into a DataFrame.

-- `equity_dataframe()` - Retrieves equity investment data from the PDF statement and returns it as a DataFrame.
+- `scraped_stocks()` - Retrieves equity investment data from the PDF statement and returns it as a DataFrame.

 - `bond_funds_dataframe()` - Retrieves bond fund investment data from the PDF statement and returns it as a DataFrame.